awslabs/multi-az-workshop/content/lab-1/index.en.md

 The following sections provide additional details about the synthetic canaries and how this observability was built through automation with the [Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/).

 #### Canaries
 If you'd like to see how the canaries are configured, you can go to the [AWS Lambda console](https://console.aws.amazon.com/lambda/home#/functions).
-Look for the function with a name similar to *`multi-az-workshop-MultiAZ-CanaryFunctioncanary...`*.
+Look for the function with a name similar to *`multi-az-workshop-multiaz-CanaryFunctioncanary...`*.
 The code package is too large to examine in the console, but if you'd like to explore it, you can download it.

 ::::expand{header="Instructions for downloading canary source code" variant="container"}
 Go to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home#/stacks?filteringText=&filteringStatus=active&viewNested=true) and then click on the stack named like *`multi-az-workshop-MultiAZObservabilityStack-MultiAZObservabilityCanaryNestedStackCanar-...`* and click on it.
 Click the *`Template`* tab at the top to see the CloudFormation template used to deploy the Lambda function.
 Scroll down until you see the `AWS::Lambda::Function` resource.